AguaClara/Textbook/Sedimentation/Sed_Design.rst

     :align: center
     :alt: Overview of an AguaClara Sedimentation tank (click to be sent to video).

-Overview of an AguaClara Sedimentation tank (click to be sent to video).
+Overview of an AguaClara Sedimentation tank (click image to be sent to video).

 .. _heading_Sed_Tank_As_Circuit: